jekyll/jekyll/docs/_docs/step-by-step/10-deployment.md

 Now install them by running a `bundle update`.

-jekyll-sitemap doesn't need any setup, it will create your sitemap on build.
+`jekyll-sitemap` doesn't need any setup, it will create your sitemap on build.

-For jekyll-feed and jekyll-seo you need to add tags to `_layouts/default.html`:
+For `jekyll-feed` and `jekyll-seo-tag` you need to add tags to `_layouts/default.html`:

 {% raw %}
 ```liquid